Medvedev91/timeto.me/README.md

 ### Practice

 Right now, try to start a new activity.
-To do so, back to home screen, tap the timer icon at the bottom left, tap "Work" and start the timer.
+To do so, back to the home screen, tap the timer icon at the bottom left, tap " Work" and start the timer.

 The timer starts.
 Then tap the timer icon again to check the "Summary" and "History".